Pennsylvania Car Accident Attorney

 These causes of car accidents include:

-The number one cause of car accidents in the U.S. today is distracted driving.
-The number of deaths caused by distracted driving is rising each year — there were 3,142 deadly crashes in 2020.
 Any time you take your eyes off of the road ahead (visual distraction), your hands off the wheel for any reason (manual distraction), or if your mind starts to focus on something other than driving (cognitive distraction), you are putting the lives of other drivers and their passengers in jeopardy.

 With distracting technology, such as texting on a cell phone or changing the music on the radio, and distractions along the road, such as bright billboards, many factors can take your attention away from the road.